Kim Fields At 50: Going From Miscarriage To Miracle

-Actress Kim Fields is known for her roles as “Tootie” on the NBC sitcom The Facts of Life (1979–88), and as Regine on the Fox sitcom Living Single.
-It seems as though she’s been acting since she was born, but even though she comes from a Hollywood family, she had a life outside of acting.
+Actress Kim Fields is known for her roles as “Tootie” on the NBC sitcom The Facts of Life, and as Regine on the Fox sitcom Living Single.
+It seems as though the beautiful 50-year-old has been acting since she was born, but even though she comes from a Hollywood family, she had a life outside of acting.

 “I was never pushed into the industry.
 I was a very shy child.
 I was not one to perform for friends and family at every get-together.
 When my mom [actress Chip Fields] started going to acting classes out here in New York, we couldn’t afford a baby sitter.
 And so she took me to the acting classes just because, well, what else was she going to do with me?
 And there were other kids there whose parents couldn’t afford sitters either.
 We would keep ourselves entertained by imitating what we saw them doing, and that kind of birthed acting classes for the younger kids.
 In that crop was Danielle Spencer, who played Dee on ‘What’s Happening.’
 Her father was a ridiculously tremendous actor named Tim Pelt who we lost some time ago in a horrible car crash.”